What is the role of a PR Agency?

 When the time does come, PR agencies have crisis communications specialists that activate to support management and internal communication teams.
 Adoni Media develops comprehensive issue and crisis communication plans so you know how and what to communicate with stakeholders and how to manage the media.

 For example, when Adoni client HelpStreet was in crisis and facing media scrutiny, our corporate communication specialists developed a communication response strategy to engage staff, stakeholders, and the media.
-Adoni Media’s advice and expertise enabled HelpStreet to manage the crisis, turn the narrative around and repair reputational harm.
+Adoni Media’s advice and expertise enabled HelpStreet to manage the crisis, turn the narrative around, and repair reputational harm.

 Social Media gives businesses an opportunity to communicate and engage with their audience, so maintaining a positive brand and reputation online is key.
 Public Relations agencies can help manage your social media from strategy and messaging through to content creation and influencer management.

-For example, government relations campaign ‘Save Aussie Supplements’ used a multi-platform social media strategy to raise awareness and mobilise consumers to fight against proposed changes to the sports supplement industry.
+For example, the government relations campaign ‘Save Aussie Supplements’ used a multi-platform social media strategy to raise awareness and mobilise consumers to fight against proposed changes to the sports supplement industry.
 High-profile athletes, influencers, and industry brands shared the campaign across Instagram and Facebook, leading to the hashtag #saveaussiesupplements trending.

 Any speech given on behalf of your company needs to reflect your brand in a positive light.
 This is where PR agencies can help.
-PR professionals are strategic communication experts and can support your team through writing speeches that effectively communicate your key messages and engage stakeholders, shareholders, and consumers.
+PR professionals are strategic communication experts and can support your team by writing speeches that effectively communicate your key messages and engage stakeholders, shareholders, and consumers.

 With the rise of social media has come the birth of the influencer.
 Social media influencers have strong digital followings that businesses can tap into to share their brand and help to raise awareness.
-PR is known for effectively managing relationships which is why PR professionals are experts at identifying and developing influencer engagement strategies which best target an organisation or person’s desired audience.
+PR is known for effectively managing relationships which is why PR professionals are experts at identifying and developing influencer engagement strategies that best target an organisation or person’s desired audience.

-For example, Adoni Media, successfully supported supplements brand, Kynd with an influencer campaign to announce best-selling-author, mindset coach, and athlete, Turia Pitt as brand ambassador.
+For example, Adoni Media, successfully supported supplements brand, Kynd with an influencer campaign to announce best-selling author, mindset coach, and athlete, Turia Pitt as brand ambassador.